 5. Addiction Is A Chronic Illnesses That Affects the Brain

-Addictions are now understood to be a chronic illnesses or disease.
-Addiction affects the motivational, stress and inhibitory circuits of the brain.
-As a result, these brain changes can then cause disturbing behavioral changes like:
+Addiction is a chronic illness or disease.
+This disease affects the motivational, stress and inhibitory circuits of the brain.
+As a result, the new brain functions sometimes lead to disturbing behaviors like:

 - Inability to fulfill promises